-2. To take a breath of fresh air, literally.
-I live in a city with polluted air and in a work location where you run across people taking smoke-breaks a lot of times—I do not smoke cigarette but I am a heavy passive smoker.
-(Sad fact is that secondhand smokers’ health are much more affected compared to active smokers.)
-Going outdoors give my lungs a break.
+2. To take a breath of fresh air.
+The city’s polluted air is what I breathe every day.
+Having a work location where you run across people taking smoke-breaks a lot of times is also something inevitable.
+I do not smoke cigarettes but I am a heavy passive smoker.
+Sad fact is that secondhand smokers’ health is more affected compared to active smokers.
+Going outdoors allows me to walk away from pollution and to give my lungs a break.

 3. To filter the noise.
-My work is client facing so I’m always talking or chatting to someone and rarely do I hear silence in an open-office space (there’s always this keyboard noise and people talking loud).
-So I always look forward to weekend hikes —a chance to listen to the wind, the river currents, the birds, to the stories and laughter of my friends.
+My work is client facing so I’m always talking or chatting to someone and rarely do I hear silence in an open-space office (there’s always this keyboard noise and people talking out loud).
+This is one of the reasons I look forward to weekend hikes —a chance to listen to the wind, to the river currents, to the birds chirping, to the stories and laughter of my friends.
 Sometimes listening to the wind makes more sense to me.

 4. To adopt the pace of nature.
 I’m always in a hurry to work or to school and I want to slow down for a while.
-Except in the case of being stuck in slow traffic—I had never been more patient before with the city’s horrible traffic.
-Walking in nature allows me to slow down and enjoy the trail; to take notice of the surroundings; to take beautiful pictures; or smell the wildflowers.
+Except in the case of being stuck in slow traffic—I had never been more patient before with the city’s horrible traffic and inefficient transportation system.
+Walking in nature allows me to slow down and enjoy the trail, to take notice of the surroundings, to take beautiful pictures, or to smell the wildflowers.